Strategic Alignment Discussion Guide

 Not just a logo or tagline.
 But a shared understanding of who we serve, why we exist, and how we win.
 What do we want to be known for?
 How do we express that at every touchpoint?
 How do we make sure our teams tell the same story?

-When we redefine brand, everything starts to click: brand is the communication of value.
+When we redefine brand, everything starts to click: brand is our communication of value.

 It’s not our vibe, a gut feeling, or logo.
 It’s how clearly, consistently, and compellingly we communicate what we’re worth.
 We can audit it, align around it, scale it, and tie it directly to revenue.
 If we’re unclear about the value we create, our brand will show it—loudly